Home » National Monuments Memorials & Preserves » Exploring the Heart of the Nation: A Walking Tour of Washington’s Monumental Treasures

 Credit: J. Long

 The Capitol Building is open to the public for tours, which can be arranged through the office of a member of Congress.
 Visitors can explore the historic halls and chambers of the building, as well as learn about the history and function of the U.S. Congress.
 The tours are free and last about 40 minutes.
-At the visitor’s center, walk around the museum.
-Check out all the statues, there are two from each State.
-You can also walk through the capitol underground tunnel to the Library of Congress across the street.
+At the visitor center, walk around the museum.
+Check out all the statues, there are two from each state.
+You can also walk through the Capitol underground tunnel to the Library of Congress across the street.

 Recorder of the Archive-Facade of the National Archives Building with a sculpted pediment and Corinthian columns.